Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Can I Use Multiple Roomba’s with Google Home?

-If you have more than one Roomba, you can set names for each device so Roomba knows which device you are referring to with your voice commands.
+If you have more than one robot, you can set names for each Roomba so it knows which device you are referring to with your voice commands.

 Simply start your commands with ‘Tell [robot name]’ or ‘Ask [robot name]’.